philber/entra-verifiedid-tour/part-1/README.md

 ### Verification JSON structure

-To call the VC Request API to start the verification process, the application creates a JSON structure like below.
+To call the Request Service API to start the verification process, the application creates a JSON structure like below.
 Since the WebApp asks the user to present a VC, the request is also called `presentation request`.

 ```JSON
 {